Wildlife of Saint Helena, Ascension and Tristan da Cunha: Flora

-The management plan for the Gough and Inaccessible Islands World Heritage Site includes actions to actions to develop and implement an overall biosecurity plan for the islands.
+The management plan for the Gough and Inaccessible Islands World Heritage Site includes actions to develop and implement a biosecurity plan for the islands.
 This includes steps to manage and eradicate non-native species such as an ongoing programme on Gough Island to eradicate Sagina procumbens.
-Eradication programs on Gough Island are ongoing and are expected to require years of 'concerted effort'.
-There is also a programme on Inaccessible Island to eradicate New Zealand Flax and other invasive plants.
+Eradication programs on Gough Island are ongoing and are expected to require years of "concerted effort".
+There is also a programme on Inaccessible Island to eradicate New Zealand flax and other invasive plants.

 Conservation

 Saint Helena

-Sadly, most of Saint Helena's endemic birds became extinct since human habitation began.
-Still, Wirebird breeding programs are on-going, although numbers are still falling.
+Most of Saint Helena's endemic birds became extinct after human habitation began.
+Still, wirebird breeding programs are ongoing, although numbers are still falling.
 The Millennium Forest Project has been highly successful and has boosted the chances of Saint Helena's treasured flora and fauna, and this is the main concentration of conservation on the island.